-These ideas are helpful and capable of putting the red mud out of sight and mind, but unfortunately the cost to implement any of these is quite high.
-For the lake storage method, money is not as much of an issue as the liability associated with a giant lake of toxic sludge, and the potential for catastrophe that exists with it.
-For methods like the sea disposal it is evident that it works at neutralizing the red mud and there are no storage issues, but piling it onto a ship just to dump it out at sea can be extremely expensive, and the material is not being recycled like it could be.
-For methods like the oil production it is evident that red mud can be turned into something useful, but this technology is both new and underdeveloped.
+These ideas are helpful and they work at what they are supposed to do, which is put the red mud out of sight and mind, but unfortunately the drawback for all of these is too great.
+This great drawback is the cost at which it takes to implements any of these methods.
+For some methods, like the lake storage, money is not an issue, what is then raised is the fact that this mud is just sitting there not doing anything when it can be recycled into something else entirely.
+For methods like the sea disposal it is evident that it works at neutralizing the red mud and there are no storage issues.
+But piling it onto a ship just to dump it out at sea can be extremely expensive and there is still the problem that the material is not being utilized like it should be.
+For methods like the oil production it is evident that red mud can be turned into something useful.
+This technology however, is both new and underdeveloped, too little is known about it for it to be useful.

-As of yet no company or process has been able to recover the metals that make-up red mud in an efficient and cost effective way.
-Despite numerous attempts and many false claims of a solution, none exists.
-However, rigorous testing has proven that ABC's new method is not only capable of extracting these usable metals in a cost-effective way, but also makes any left-over red mud nontoxic and spreadable as topsoil.
+As of yet no company, or process for that matter, has been able to recover the metals that make-up red mud in an efficient and cost effective way.
+Despite the numerous attempts that have been made and false hopes claimed in creating such a solution none exists.
+This, and the world of red mud as we knew it, has now changed for ABC has found a method that could not only extract these usable metals but also makes any left-over red mud nontoxic and spreadable as topsoil.
 It solves the issue of price and use of the material that all of the above options simply do not.